arillso/docker.test-container/ubuntu/README.md

-# Ubuntu image with systemd enabled
+# Ubuntu image for ansible molecule tests

-You can use this image as a base container to run systemd services inside.
+These are test containers for ansible molecule tests.

 ## Supported tags